 We used to stock shampoos, conditioners, and shower gels from Suma and Faith in Nature, but we stopped because they don't offer a closed-loop system - this means the jerrycans that they send their products in are always brand new plastic.
 They will accept empty containers back from stockists but they only recycle them, they do not clean and refill them, like SESI and Miniml.

 Did you know that Ecover and Method were bought by SC Johnson, who still tests on animals in other areas of the business?
 For that reason, there is an ethical boycott against these brands.
-I would rather see a bottle refilled with Ecover product than disposed to landfill or sent for recycling, but SESI products work (I wouldn't sell them if they didn't) and are less expensive, so bring your Ecover and Method bottles to us and save yourself some money.
+I would rather see a bottle refilled with Ecover product than disposed to landfill or sent for recycling, but SESI and Miniml products work (I wouldn't sell them if they didn't) and are less expensive, so bring your Ecover and Method bottles to us and save yourself some money.

 What kind of bottles do I need to bring for liquids?